 When discussing ‘diegetic levels’ of a story, imagine a ground floor.
 Level zero.
 All events and characters featured on this level are part of the story.
 Level zero is the normal, basic narrative level in a text.
 A story may not have any other levels, but it will at least have a ground floor.
 This happened, that happened, the end.

 As for the other levels, think of ‘meta’ as above and ‘hypo’ as below the ground floor (level zero).

 It can get even more complicated than that — in which case a story will be called ‘experimental’.
-Technically you can get a meta-metadiegetic narrator, or a hypo-hypodiegetic narrator etc.
+Technically a story might have a meta-metadiegetic narrator, or a hypo-hypodiegetic narrator beyond the hypodiegetic narrator etc.

 A contemporary example: George and Harold are the metadiegetic narrators (and illustrators) of the Dogman adventures by Dav Pilkey.

 [LEVEL ONE STORY] “Grannie, grannie, come tell us the story o’ the wee bunnock.”

 “Hout, bairns, ye’ve heard it a hunner times afore.
 I needna tell it owre again.”

 “Ah, but, grannie, it’s sic a fine ane.
 Ye maun tell’t.
 Just ance.”

 “Weel, weel, bairns, if ye’ll a’ promise to be guid, I’ll tell ye’t again.